-As a public service, the Rome Reborn team is pleased to make available here its collection of 3D models of casts of ancient Greek and Roman sculpture.
+As a public service, the Rome Reborn team is pleased to make available at no cost its virtual museum of 3D models of casts of ancient Greek and Roman sculpture.